saylesss88/nix-book/src/nix/hardening_NixOS.md

 ```

 Optionally disable vulnerable services to reduce the attack surface, obviously
-don't disable what you need or change your habits:
+don't disable what you need, or change your habits:

 ```nix
 services = {